Vitali Klitschko vs. Derek Chisora: Background

-The fight
+Fight details

 Klitschko boxed a disciplined fight with changing angles and superior footwork, and was able to keep the aggressive and offensive Chisora at range for the majority of the rounds.
 Despite bobbing and weaving, and constant pressure applied by Chisora, Klitschko was able to use his height and reach advantage to land clean straight right hands and power shots from a distance to outland Chisora, and control the pace as the bout progressed.
 At times, Chisora was able to deliver some punishment of his own, with most of his work coming with body shots and hooks to Klitschko's head, forcing Klitschko onto the back foot, and his best rounds being the eighth and twelfth round.

 All three judges unanimously scored the fight in favour of Klitschko, with scores of 118-110, 118-110 and 119-111.
 Despite being a decisive victory for Klitschko, Chisora earned credit for his chin and heart, and also for giving Klitschko his most competitive fight since his defeat to Lennox Lewis in 2003.
 Chisora also became only the fourth man (after Tino Hoffmann, Kevin Johnson and Shannon Briggs), to take Klitschko the twelve round distance.

 Aftermath

 In the post-fight press conference, a brawl ensued between Chisora and former heavyweight champion David Haye.
 After the altercation, Chisora challenged Haye to a fight in the ring, which subsequently paved the way for the pair's own grudge match later in the year.

+Meanwhile, Klitschko would make his ninth defense of his title against then undefeated Manuel Charr at the Olympic Stadium in Moscow, Russia on 8 September 2012, where Klitschko would win via 4th round TKO (due to cuts suffered by Charr) to retain his title.
+The bout against Charr would turn out to be the last for Vitali, although he would take a year long layoff from the ring before announcing his retirement on 15 December 2013, due to his focus on politics in Ukraine.

+This bout was the last time Chisora fought for the WBC heavyweight title until a decade later in 3 December 2022 against then champion Tyson Fury in their trilogy bout.